Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 In addition to the rules below, the [Google Web Fundamentals documentation](https://developers.google.com/web/fundamentals) is a good resource for developing best practices.

+##Browser support

+Conform to the [FT Browser support standard](https://docs.google.com/a/ft.com/document/d/1dX92MPm9ZNY2jqFidWf_E6V4S6pLkydjcPmk5F989YI/edit).
+In principle this means that your site will:

+* Choose a sensible boundary level between core and enhanced experience
+* Not load JavaScript when in core experience
+* Present a consistent, functional and high quality experience to users in both core and enhanced experience

 ##HTML